-A. The campaign finance law does not require a candidate to form a committee unless he or she is a public employee and plans to raise money from other persons for his or her campaign.
-They must form a committee because public employees may not solicit or receive campaign contributions.
-OCPF recommends, however, that candidates form committees to receive and disburse funds and handle recordkeeping.
+A. Most candidates organize committees, but the campaign finance law does not always require it.
+If a candidate is a public employee and plans to raise money from other individuals for his or her campaign, they must form a committee because public employees may not solicit or receive campaign contributions.
+OCPF recommends that candidates form committees to receive and disburse funds and handle recordkeeping.